troyfigiel/monorepo/README.md

 ## License
 - Add license if I continue developing, but I am not sure which one is legally allowed...
 If there is any Emacs code in there, it should be GPL?

+## features
+- Some cross-cutting concerns exist that cannot be fixed through the module structure.
+For example, whether we are persisting data or not
+- Similarly, sops and all the security settings are cross-cutting
+- Sometimes the choice of desktop (like gnome) also defines certain functionality.
+For example, Gnome automatically sets its own keyring.
+- This is reminiscent of aspect-oriented programming.
+We might want to call the options such as whether a machine is using persistence aspects instead of features.
+- The type of hardware I have (bluetooth, sound, wifi, etc.) could also be cross-cutting